osbesdl/PresetTemplate/.github/README.md

 ### Step 3: Icon

-You *can* skip this step, although I would advise that you still create your own icon to differentiate your preset from others
+You *can* skip this step, although I would advise that you still create your own icon to differentiate your preset from others.

     0. Make sure that you already have a pack icon ready (This icon must be 500x500 resolution)